Constantine Seferlis

+Work

 Seferlis immigrated to the Washington, D.C., area in the latter part of the 1950s.
 His talent, grace, and humor were already evident in the sculptures he carved at the National Shrine of the Immaculate Conception, his first job in the United States.
 Two years later, his art truly began to blossom and mature as he started work on the National Cathedral.

 Over the next two decades, he worked on the cathedral's various ongoing interior and exterior construction projects.
 The National Cathedral was declared completed in 1990, almost nine decades after the cornerstone was laid, though restoration, elaboration, and intense maintenance continue to the present day.
 Seferlis’ contributions to the Cathedral take the form of limestone gargoyles, grotesques, capitals, pinnacles, saints, angels, keystones, bosses, column capitals, and freestanding figural sculptures of historical personages such as Helen Keller and Pope John XXIII.

 In addition to the Shrine and the cathedral, Seferlis enthusiastically undertook a number of high-profile restoration projects on both public and private buildings.
 He carved elaborate capitals used in restoring the Corinthian columns of the east front of the U.S. Capitol building.
 Under the auspices of the National Park Service, he worked on restoring or replacing a number of the almost 200 historical commemorative stones that line the granite interior of the Washington Monument.
 For the Smithsonian Institution, Seferlis worked on renovating the façade of the emblematic Smithsonian Castle; carved exterior gates and finials; and restored the statue of St. Dunstan donated to the Institution by Westminster Abbey.

 He also restored and renovated a number of famous fountains in the Washington, D.C., area, including the Dupont Circle fountain and the swan fountain in the French parterre at Hillwood Museum and Gardens (the Washington residence of Marjorie Merriweather Post).

 Seferlis mounted several major exhibitions at prestigious venues, including the National Academy of Design and National Sculpture Society in New York.
 As a result of his highly regarded figural and ornamental sculptures, he was awarded a number of sought-after prizes in recognition of his artistic contributions.
 In 1971, he was inducted into the National Sculpture Society, followed by membership in the National Academy of Design in 1974.

 Seferlis’ works, along with those of his colleagues, were highlighted for a wider audience in the documentary, “The Stone Carvers” (1984).
 This half-hour-long film won the Academy Award for Best Documentary, Short Subjects in 1985 for filmmakers Marjorie Hunt and Paul Wagner.
 After being broadcast on public television, the short also won an Emmy.